Why Supply Chain Resilience Should Be a Priority for Your Business

 Companies are also better positioned to respond to adverse events faster when they focus on resilience.
 However, it’s digitisation is now placing different needs than companies have experienced before.
 And in many cases, companies are experiencing difficulty melding these two facets of supply chain management cohesively.

-Testing your company’s resilience
+Testing your company’s supply chain resilience

 Testing your company’s supply chain resilience is a critical step in assessing where you currently are in relation to an ideal model.
 The problem is that testing your supply chain’s resilience is no easy task, and there isn’t much ‘how to’ information on the subject since resilience testing is different for every industry.
-For example, food and pharma companies may find meaning in looking at their data logging, circumstance monitor, data collection, and analysis efforts while non-temperature controlled products do not.
+For example, food and pharma companies may find meaning in looking at their data logging, condition monitoring, data collection, and analysis efforts while non-temperature controlled products do not.
 However, newer, more conceptual frameworks are being developed and may help your organisation forge ahead through risk management.

 The Supply Chain Resilience Framework attempts to define what optimal resilience performance looks like across the entire supply chain network.
 The new framework seeks to balance a supply chain’s capabilities and vulnerabilities, which is really smart and makes sense from every angle.
 Optimal performance occurs when the capabilities of your organisation are able to handle potential vulnerabilities.
 Any deviation away from this balance is known as the resilience gap, which drains profits and raises costs.